NxPKG/khulnasoft-docs/content/learning-paths/dns-filtering/connect-devices/install-agent.md

 layout: learning-unit
 ---

-The Cloudflare WARP client (known as the Cloudflare One Agent in mobile app stores) allows you to protect corporate devices by securely and privately sending traffic from those devices to Cloudflare’s global network, where Cloudflare Gateway can apply advanced web filtering.
+The Khulnasoft WARP client (known as the Khulnasoft One Agent in mobile app stores) allows you to protect corporate devices by securely and privately sending traffic from those devices to Khulnasoft’s global network, where Khulnasoft Gateway can apply advanced web filtering.

 Choose this option if: